 LHC Tier2 Monitoring (INFN Roma)

 Extension a monitoring/diagnostic system for the high-performance Tier2 grid designed for LHC data storage and analysis.
 Our implementation is a scalable, distributed system with a dynamic web-based interface provides status monitoring, diagnostic data visualization, and automatic fault notification and resolution. [presentation]

 Brief descriptions of some of the more technical projects I am working on.

 Illustris Simulation Website and Data Release

-In support of the Illustris simulation project I developed a web presence for the collaboration, primarily as a public showcase of the simulation, its results, and many visuals/movies.
-In addition, it is also a platform for interactive data exploration, analysis, and (future) distribution.
-Current public functionality in the 'Explorer' and 'Galaxy Observatory' sections allows dynamic queries over the data products (group catalogs) from the simulation, which are hosted in a relational database.
+In support of the Illustris simulation project I developed the web presence for the collaboration, as a public showcase, its results, visuals/movies, and the full public data release.
+It acts as a platform for full download of the data, a comprehensive web-based API, and interactive data exploration and analysis.
+Current functionality allows dynamic queries over the data products (group catalogs) from the simulation, which are hosted in a relational database.
 This is coupled to a gigapixel-zoom interface in the Explorer, and a viewer for synthetic/mock stellar light images in the Observatory.
-Currently non-public (beta) features of the Explorer include data introspection and extraction from the full dataset (~300TB) hosted on a remote cluster, leveraging a Django-based backend and in-browser visualization of e.g. the merger trees of galaxies, using d3.js and three.js (WebGL).
+Additional features tied into the API include data introspection and extraction from the full dataset (~300TB) hosted on a remote cluster, leveraging a Django-based backend and in-browser visualization of e.g. the merger trees of galaxies, using d3.js and three.js (WebGL).
+[Data Release Paper]